CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-2.md

 ### sendLocationInterval

 If using Survey123, CyberTracker can send the current location at regular intervals - separately from tracks.
 The value is in seconds and is user configurable via the form Settings page on the device.
-This specifies the default value. `bind::ct:esriLocationServiceUrl` must be configured.
+This specifies the default value. `bind::ct:locationServiceUrl` must be configured.

 <table class="xlsTable">
   <thead>